Make a Referral

 This is for use with Community Advocacy, where the advocacy is not based upon a legal right.
-It can also be used for Financial Advocacy, where you may need some help with your finances.
+It can also be used for Financial Advocacy, where you may need help completing certain benefit application forms.

 Statutory Independent Care Act Advocacy (ICAA) REFERRAL

 Local authorities must involve people in decisions made about them and their care and support.
 No matter how complex a person’s needs, local authorities are required to help people express their wishes and feelings, support them in weighing up their options, and assist them in making their own decisions.